keraton/java-java-java-tuto/Testing.md

 ### Smoke Test

-* Test if the application doesn't break in the production environment
+* Test if the application doesn't break in the production environment (doesn't use any mock)
 * Limited to the critical path